Johaar Mosaval

-Johaar Mosaval (born 8 January 1928) is a retired South African ballet dancer who rose to prominence as a principal dancer with England's Royal Ballet.
+Johaar Mosaval (8 January 1928 – 16 August 2023) was a South African ballet dancer who rose to prominence as a principal dancer with the Royal Ballet.
 He was among the first "persons of color" to perform major roles with an internationally known ballet company during the 1960s.

 Early life and training

-Johaar Mosaval was born Cape Town, South Africa.
+Johaar Mosaval was born in Cape Town, Union of South Africa.
 He was the eldest of ten children.
 His family lived in District Six, a largely Coloured community made up of descendants of former slaves, artisans and merchants, as well as many Cape Malays, descendants of South-East Asians brought to South Africa by the Dutch East India Company during its administration of the Cape Colony.
 Like the vast majority of Cape Malays, Mosaval's family was Muslim.

 When Mosaval was a youth, he was noticed by Dulcie Howes, the doyenne of South African theatrical dance, while he was performing gymnastics.
 She invited him to attend the University of Cape Town Ballet School.
 Despite the disapproval of his Muslim parents and the white ("European") community, Mosaval accepted her invitation and began his dance training at the ballet school in 1947.
 He later explained, "It was the height of apartheid and there was no scope for me.
 She broke the race barrier by taking me to ballet classes. [...]
 I had to stand at the back of the class.
 The white boys in the class would give me sideways glances if I happened to grand jeté myself to the front."
 In the classes of Jasmine Honoré, Mosaval advanced quickly, as his strong, flexible physique and iron determination to succeed reinforced his natural facility for classical ballet technique.

 Apartheid prevented Mosaval from pursuing a dance career in his home country, but in 1950 he was noticed by visiting ballet celebrities Alicia Markova and Anton Dolin, after he was smuggled into Cape Town's Alhambra Theatre for an audition.
 They arranged for him to receive a scholarship to attend the Sadler's Wells Ballet School in London.
 Travel to London was paid with money gathered from friends and fundraising by the local Muslim Progressive Society.
 His parents never paid a cent towards his education in dance, either because they were too poor or because they never approved of it.
 "I had many obstacles in terms of my religion; my family was against me," he told the Cape Times in 2018.
 "As the eldest of 10 children and being a male dancer, my decisions were frowned upon because they were unheard of."